Deep Learning Algorithms for Hedging with Frictions: Introduction

-This paper studies the optimal hedging problem in frictional markets in a general setting.
-First, we explore different machine learning architectures, including the FBSDE solver and the deep hedging algorithms.
+This paper studies the optimal hedging problem in frictional markets in a general setting and examine the machine learning-based numerical algorithms.
+First, we explore popular machine learning architectures, including the FBSDE solver and the Deep Hedging algorithms.
 We implement both methods, document the tuning procedures, and discuss their advantages and disadvantages.
-Then we compare our numerical results with the asymptotic formulas in a Bachelier model for the price dynamics.
-These comparison results help explain the asymptotic formula and provide us with ideas on the usage of each method in practice.
-Finally, we propose a “pasting” algorithm to fully utilize the convenience of the leading-order formula and the accuracy of the learning-based algorithms.
-In addition, this is preliminary documentation for the numerical methods that could be generalized to solve Radner and Nash equilibrium models, where several agents interact strategically, alongside with~\cite{casgrain2019deep, gonon2021asset}.
+Then we compare our numerical results with the leading-order approximation formulas.
+These comparisons help justify the accuracy of the approximation trading formulas and provide us with ideas on the usage of each method in practice.
+In summary, the FBSDE solver only performs well under short trading horizons, while it fails to work in intermediate trading horizons.
+The Deep Hedging algorithm has stable and reliable performance for short and moderately long trading horizons, but it does not scale well when the trading horizon becomes long.
+In contrast, the leading-order approximations work well under long trading horizons, while it deviates from the ground truth by a significant amount shortly before maturity.
+To fully utilize the convenience of the leading-order formulas and the accuracy of the learning-based algorithms, we employ the \emph{transfer learning} ideas and propose a new algorithm which we referred to as \emph{Stable Transfer Hedging} (ST-Hedging) algorithm.
+ST-Hedging algorithm achieves the same state-of-the-art performance in short time horizons by the FBSDE solver and in intermediate time horizons by the Deep Hedging algorithms, and it allows us to directly work with long trading horizons.
+ST-Hedging also shows great scalability for multiple stocks with correlations.
+In addition, the convenience of implementation and convergence speed of ST-Hedging algorithm outperforms the FBSDE solver and the Deep Hedging algorithms, which shows the great potential of model-based learning algorithms.